 “When the song was first published in 1930, a newspaper called it ‘in bad taste’.
 Radio stations avoided it.
-Despite this, popular Hit Parade recordings were released, first, in December 1930 by Waring’s Pennsylvanians & the Three Waring Girls (who had first performed ‘Love for Sale’ in the stage musical) and, then, by vocalist Libby Holman in February 1931.
+Despite this, popular Hit Parade recordings were released, first, in December 1930 by Waring’s Pennsylvanians & the Three Waring Girls (based on their stage performance) and, then, by vocalist Libby Holman in February 1931.